 - Its economy has languished due to the loss of federal tax provisions; the accumulation of massive debt; and the ill effects of natural disasters, the coronavirus pandemic, government mismanagement, and population decline.

 - Some have pushed for Washington to change the territory’s political status, repeal policies such as the Jones Act, and provide more economic relief.

 Puerto Rico is a political paradox: part of the United States but distinct from it, enjoying citizenship but lacking full political representation, and infused with its own brand of nationalism despite not being a sovereign state.
 More than a century after being acquired by the United States from Spain, the island continues to grapple with its status as a U.S. territory and the legacy of colonialism in the Caribbean.

-That debate remains as relevant as ever, with Puerto Rico struggling with the combined effects of economic depression, debt crisis and bankruptcy, natural disasters, the coronavirus pandemic, and government mismanagement.
+The debate over Puerto Rico statehood remains as relevant as ever, with Puerto Rico struggling with the combined effects of economic depression, debt crisis and bankruptcy, natural disasters, the coronavirus pandemic, and government mismanagement.
 Absent a solution, migration to the U.S. mainland could continue to surge.
-At the same time, a resolution of Puerto Rico’s debt woes could serve as a template for debt-saddled U.S. states.
+At the same time, however, a recent deal to restructure nearly 80 percent of Puerto Rico’s public debt could serve as a template for debt-saddled U.S. states.